Divya196/Mini-Hackathon-2.0/README.md

 In this Data Science challenge ,Dataset used : https://www.kaggle.com/datasets/srinrealyf/india-ev-market-data

+SITUATION:

+My task is to explore the India EV Market dataset and uncover valuable insights about the electric vehicle industry.

+TASK:

-Before looking into the dataset, I studied about fundamental working principle of EV and fundamental of a business, what all the areas we need to primaryly looking into.
-I listed like: 1.Trends 2.
-Consumer behaviour 3.Competition 4.
-Policies 5.Technology.
+Before looking into the dataset, I studied about fundamental working principle of EV and fundamental of a business,

+what all the areas we need to primaryly looking into.

+I listed like:

+1.Trends

+2. Consumer behaviour

+3.Competition

+4. Policies

+5.Technology.

-I got 5 excel data from the kaggle dataset, I am checking to get the insights of above list, which excel data i can refer.
+Understanding the data , I got 5 excel data from the kaggle dataset, I am checking to get the insights of above list, which excel data i can refer.

-The given data are:
+The given data's are:

-1.EV Maker name, their location including place and state 2.EV Sales by year ,category and EV maker
+1.EV Maker name, their location including place and state

+2.EV Sales by year ,category and EV maker

 3.Total Registration based on EV Categories.

 4.Manufacturing count for each category by each month and year.

 5. Operational Public charging station count based on state.

-The Action performed:
+#ACTIONS:
 1. Data cleaning and preprocessing:
    -->Removing Duplicates
    -->Checking for null and Missing values
    -->Data Aggregation
 2. Did analysis using pandas.
 3. Created line and bar charts visualization to show the trend and analysis using Matplotlib and seaborn

-4. Insights us focused on
-   INSIGHTS
-#INSIGHTS
+#RESULTS

 1.The demand for EVs changed after 2015 rapidly, the graph shows that the demand will be be high for upcoming years